-A resolution is used by municipal districts, counties or specialized municipalities to close roads with the approval of Alberta Transportation.
+A resolution is used by municipal districts, counties or specialized municipalities to close roads upon approval.

 It can only be used to close unnecessary, undeveloped rural roads registered as road plans at Land Titles, which shows the road plan as ‘excepted from’ the land on the certificate of title(s).